AvidGeo/foss4g2017-dev/about/index.md

 **The Open Source Geospatial Foundation** was founded to support and build the highest-quality open source geospatial software.
 The foundation's goal is to encourage the use and collaborative development of community-led projects, data development and education.
 Many projects live under the OSGeo umbrella. [http://osgeo.org](http://osgeo.org/)

+# Boston Local Organizing Committee (BLOC)

+The Boston Local Organizing Committee is made up of key members within the Boston (and beyond!) geo community that represents the academic, business, government, and technology sectors.
+The BLOC also embodies strong ties to the FOSS4G community and has experience with prior FOSS4G conferences.

 # Contact Us

 Have a question?
 Contact us at <a href="mailto:foss4g2017@gmail.com">foss4g2017@gmail.com</a>